Thanatos is the primordial of death, scribed and voiced by Marc Tizura.

 Siblings: Hypnos (twin brother), Geras, Momus, Eris(Prime), Nemesis, Apate, Oizys, Philotes, Aether and Hemera (light and day), The Oneiroi (gods of dreams, 1000 brothers), The Keres (goddesses of violent deaths, 1000 sisters), The Moirai (The Fates, 3 sisters), The Hesperides (Evening/Sunset, 3 sisters), Astra Planeta, Eleos, Sophrosyne, Epiphron, Hybris, Anaidea (Ruthlessness), Epiales (nightmares), Achlys (death mist), the Arai (curses), Alastor (blood feud), Aporia (want), the Maniai (madnesses), Eurynomos (flesh eating daemon), and the Nosoi (plague).

 When I am not taking souls to the Underworld for Mr. Hades, I am the owner of Mr. T’s Sweet and Sundae shops.
 We provide sweets treats to mortals, gods, and the dead alike.
 Our candies and ice creams are inspired by the Pantheon.
 I suggest you try some of our more popular flavors, such as Dark Spark Coffee ice cream, Sky daddy lightning salt water taffy, maybe Moonbeam cotton candy, or my personal favorite, Black peppermint.
+The Shoppe is staffed by the undead, mortals and other various creatures, appearing much like a turn of the century black and white candy shop.

 You can find our stores at these locations: